Gains attributable to participators in non-UK resident companies

 imgtext

-1. where the assets are used for the purposes of a trade carried on in the UK through a permanent establishment (PE), such as a branch or agency
+1. assets located in the UK which are used for the purposes of a trade carried on in the UK through a permanent establishment (PE), such as a branch or agency

-2. where the assets are interests in UK residential or commercial property or shares in a company that derives at least 75% of its gross asset value from UK land and the whole or part of the gain is within the scope of the FA 2019 NRCGT regime.
-See the Disposals of UK land by non-resident companies (NRCG regime) ― overview guidance note for further details
+2. interests in UK land or shares in a company that derives at least 75% of its gross asset value from UK land where the whole or part of the gain is within the scope of the NRCG regime.
+See the Non-resident capital gains tax (NRCGT) on UK land ― individuals and Disposals of UK land by non-resident companies (NRCG regime) ― overview guidance notes for further details

 Continue reading the full document